Folasade/process-mining-with-prom/README.md

    * The global statistic shows the trace fitness, how well the data aligns with the model, the data complies 99% with the model.
 It has a fitness of 0.99168

-   Result with Noise threshold set to 0.00 shows perfect log fitness

-   Global statistics showed that the data complies 100% with the model, it has a fitness of 1

    [Replay with noise threshold 0.02](https://github.com/Folasade/process-mining-with-prom/blob/master/images/replay-with-nt0.02.jpg)

    [Trace fitness with noise threshold 0.02](https://github.com/Folasade/process-mining-with-prom/blob/master/images/tracefitness-with-nt0.02.jpg)

+  ## Conformance with Noise Threshold set to 0.00

+   Result with Noise threshold set to 0.00 shows perfect log fitness.
+Global statistics showed that the data complies 100% with the model, it has a fitness of 1

    [Replay with noise threshold 0.00](https://github.com/Folasade/process-mining-with-prom/blob/master/images/replay-with-nt0.00.jpg)

    [Trace fitness with noise threshold 0.00](https://github.com/Folasade/process-mining-with-prom/blob/master/images/tracefitness-with-nt0.00.jpg)